The Ballad of Sally Rose

 The Ballad of Sally Rose is the eleventh studio album by American singer Emmylou Harris released in February 1985.
-It marked a significant departure for Harris for two reasons.
-First, all the songs were written by her and her then-husband Paul Kennerley, while her previous albums had consisted mostly of others' material.
-Secondly, it is a concept album, loosely based on Harris' relationship with Gram Parsons.
+It represented a significant departure for Harris, in that all the songs were written by her and her then-husband Paul Kennerley, whereas her previous albums had consisted mostly of others' material.
+Additionally, it is a concept album, loosely based on Harris' relationship with Gram Parsons.
 The album tells the story of a character named Sally Rose, a singer whose lover and mentor, a hard-living, hard-drinking musician, is killed while on the road.
-Dolly Parton, Linda Ronstadt and Gail Davies sing harmony on several of the songs.
-Many of the songs flow into one another to create a continuous momentum.
+Harris cited Bruce Springsteen's Nebraska (1982) as a major influence on the album.
+Dolly Parton and Linda Ronstadt sing harmony on several of the songs, while Waylon Jennings played lead guitar on "Rhythm Guitar".

 Prior to this album, only Harris' 1969 debut Gliding Bird had more than two of her own compositions, a feat she would not repeat until Red Dirt Girl in 2000.
 Harris has described the album as a "country opera".

 Reception

 In a BBC Radio 2 programme recounting her career in 2006, Harris related how the album was a commercial "disaster" upon its release, its relative failure meaning that she would have to work "for money" again.

 Two singles from the album performed disappointingly by Harris' standards, although the single "White Line" was a reasonable success, reaching No. 14 on the country charts.

 The Ballad of Sally Rose was nominated for the Grammy Award for Best Female Country Vocal Performance.

+In a retrospective review for AllMusic, Mark Deming praised Harris' songwriting, the production, and the backing vocals by Parton and Ronstadt.
+He believed that "lack of an obvious single" led to its commercial failure on release, but it nevertheless remains one of Harris' "most heartfelt and personal works", one that anticipated her later acclaimed works Wrecking Ball (1995) and Red Dirt Girl (2000).